I just finished testing the Veri continuous glucose monitor for the past 28 days, and the results were quite impressive.

 How Much Does the Veri CGM Cost?

-At the time of this writing, the Veri costs $297 for a quarterly plan (3 month plan) and two 14 day sensors, but if you use this link, you will get $30 off your order.
+At the time of this writing, the Veri costs $299 for a monthly plan and two 14 day sensors, or $139 for four sensors that have to be used within four months.
+But if you use this link, you will get $30 off your order.

 I suggest you order two sensors and cancel or pause the subscription (two sensors are more than enough to get all the info you need).